I Want To...

 The Pharmacy Residency Program at Johns Hopkins Hospital offers a wide variety of opportunities.
 Some of the clinical services provided by the Department include renal drug monitoring, drug interaction monitoring, patient care rounding, medication teaching, therapeutic drug monitoring, drug order review, drug information support for care providers and a focus on an integrated, unit-based model for care delivery.
 Residency programs at Johns Hopkins Hospital include:

-- Post-Graduate Year 1 Pharmacy Practice Residency Program (8 Positions)
+- Post-Graduate Year 1 Pharmacy Residency Program (8 positions)

 - Post-Graduate Years 1 and 2 Combined Programs